ms/buildtogether.tech/src/delivery/index.md

 <blockquote markdown="1">
 ## Bugs

-It's OK to have bugs in your code when you finish your project---after all, almost all products do.
+It's OK to have bugs in your code when you finish your project—after all, almost all products do.
 This isn't because developers are lazy or careless;
 instead, it's a matter of economics.
 If you're near the end of the development cycle, it may be riskier to fix a minor bug (and introduce new bugs in doing so)